dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 In the two last cases, the shop's inventory will be rolled back, which you can check in the database.

+## Using idempotency keys

 If you call the endpoint again with the idempotency key provided&horbar;the `dbos-workflowuuid` in the output above&horbar;the application will reuse the same payment session.
-Check it out with `curl -X POST http://localhost:8082/checkout/f5103e9f-e78a-4aab-9801-edd45a933d6a` (replacing the key with the `dbos-workflowuuid` value printed in the handler's response.)
+For instance, if you call the application once and see the idempotency key `f5103e9f-e78a-4aab-9801-edd45a933d6a` in the response, try calling the endpoint againt with the key: `curl -X POST http://localhost:8082/checkout/f5103e9f-e78a-4aab-9801-edd45a933d6a`.
+Note the new response's `session_id` is unchanged.